abhinav-193/Small_Projects/README.md

 ## Hacktoberfest 2021 | FAQs

-- **What is Open Source?**
+**<details><summary>What is Open Source?</summary>**
-<br> Open source refers to source code that is publicly accessible and allows anyone to inspect, modify or learn from it.
-Open source projects encourage collaboration and the freedom to use the software for any purpose you wish.
+<br>Open source refers to source code that is publicly accessible and allows anyone to inspect, modify or learn from it.
+Open source projects encourage collaboration and the freedom to use the software for any purpose you wish.</details>

-- **What is Hacktoberfest?**
+**<details><summary>What is Hacktoberfest?</summary>**
-<br> Hacktoberfest is a month-long global celebration of open source software run by DigitalOcean in partnership with Intel, AppWrite, and DeepSource, with a strong focus on encouraging contributions to open source projects.
+<br>Hacktoberfest is a month-long global celebration of open source software run by DigitalOcean in partnership with Intel, AppWrite, and DeepSource, with a strong focus on encouraging contributions to open source projects.</details>

-- **What are Pull Requests?**
+**<details><summary>What are Pull Requests?</summary>**
-<br> Pull requests are proposed code changes you can submit to a branch in a repository on GitHub/GitLab.
-Once submitted, a project maintainer will review and discuss the changes before they become final.
+<br>Pull requests are proposed code changes you can submit to a branch in a repository on GitHub/GitLab.
+Once submitted, a project maintainer will review and discuss the changes before they become final.</details>

-- **What is GitHub & GitLab?**
+**<details><summary>What is GitHub & GitLab?</summary>**
-<br> GitHub, Inc. is a provider of Internet hosting for software development and version control using Git.
+<br>GitHub, Inc. is a provider of Internet hosting for software development and version control using Git.
 It offers the distributed version control and source code management functionality of Git, plus its own features.
-<br> GitLab is a web-based DevOps lifecycle tool that provides a Git repository manager providing wiki, issue-tracking and continuous integration and deployment pipeline features, using an open source license, developed by GitLab Inc.
+<br>GitLab is a web-based DevOps lifecycle tool that provides a Git repository manager providing wiki, issue-tracking and continuous integration and deployment pipeline features, using an open source license, developed by GitLab Inc.</details>

-- **Where do I register?**
+**<details><summary>Where do I register?</summary>**
-<br> The registrations are open, so register yourself on the official website of **[Hacktoberfest 2021](https://hacktoberfest.digitalocean.com)** with your GitHub Account.
+<br>The registrations are open, so register yourself on the official website of **[Hacktoberfest 2021](https://hacktoberfest.digitalocean.com)** with your GitHub Account.</details>

-- **What is the last date to enroll myself for the Hacktoberfest 2021?**
+**<details><summary>What is the last date to enroll myself for the Hacktoberfest 2021?</summary>**
-<br> You can sign up anytime between October 1 to October 31, 2021.
-Pull Requests created between October 1 and October 31 will count, regardless of when you register for Hacktoberfest.
+<br>You can sign up anytime between October 1 to October 31, 2021.
+Pull Requests created between October 1 and October 31 will count, regardless of when you register for Hacktoberfest.</details>

-- **What do I need to learn before contributing to these Projects?**
+**<details><summary>What do I need to learn before contributing to these Projects?</summary>**
-<br> You need to know nothing in order to understand this.
+<br>You need to know nothing in order to understand this.
 But basic knowledge of development and basic coding in any language will help you move forward in this field.
-And **MSC KIIT** will be organizing sessions to help everyone throughout this process.
+And **MSC KIIT** will be organizing sessions to help everyone throughout this process.</details>

-- **What do I gain after completing 4 PRs?**
+**<details><summary>What do I gain after completing 4 PRs?</summary>**
-<br> You may receive a limited edition **Hacktoberfest T-shirt** in addition to the information (and fun) you'll gain.
+<br>You may receive a limited edition **Hacktoberfest T-shirt** in addition to the information (and fun) you'll gain.</details>

 ---